tztsai/ruminer.app/src/pages/terms.md

 - You may not disable, avoid, or circumvent any security or access restrictions of the Service.
 - You may not strain infrastructure of the Service with an unreasonable volume of requests, or requests designed to impose an unreasonable load on information systems the operator uses to provide the Service.
 - You may not impersonate others through the Service.
+- You may not harass, threaten, defame, or otherwise abuse others.
 - You may not encourage or help anyone in violation of these terms.

 ### Content Standards

-- You may not use the Service to process, store, or share content that is illegal, offensive, or otherwise harmful to others.
-This includes content that is harassing, inappropriate, or abusive.
+The operator has a zero-tolerance policy for objectionable content.
+You may not use the Service to process, store, or share any content that is illegal, offensive, or otherwise harmful to others.
+This includes, but is not limited to, content that is:

+- Defamatory, obscene, pornographic, vulgar, or offensive.
+- Harassing, inappropriate, abusive, or threatening.
+- Promoting discrimination, bigotry, racism, hatred, harassment, or harm against any individual or group.
-- You may not use the Service to process content that violates the law, infringes anyone's intellectual property rights, violates anyone's privacy, or breaches agreements you have with others.
+- Violating the law, infringing anyone's intellectual property rights, violating anyone's privacy, or breaching agreements you have with others.
-- You may not submit content to the Service containing malicious computer code, such as computer viruses or spyware.
+- Containing malicious computer code, such as computer viruses or spyware.
 - You may not use the Service to process content as a mere placeholder to hold a particular address, user name, or other unique identifier.
 - You may not use the Service to disclose information from or about others that you don't have the right to disclose.